Rojetto/ReNeo/README_EN.md

 ]
 ```
 - `"autoNumlock"`: Activate Numlock automatically?
 For optimal compatibility this should always be set to `true` if the keyboard has a real number pad.
 However, this may cause problems for laptops with a native number block located on the letter keys.
 In that case, disable this feature with `false`.
+- `"enableMod4Lock"`: Should Mod4-lock be enabled with `LM4+RM4`?
+Can be disabled to prevent activating the lock on accident.
 - `"filterNeoModifiers"`:
     - `true` (false): Key events for M3 and M4 are filtered in extension mode so that other programs won't see these events.
 Workaround for [this Bug](https://git.neo-layout.org/neo/neo-layout/issues/510).
     - `false`: Programs see M3/M4 events.
 Necessary if functions need to be bound in these applications.